 The Higher Education Enrolment and Admission Regulations (Regeling aanmelding en toelating hoger onderwijs) set out the enrolment requirements for certain programmes or programme groups as they relate to the desired MBO programme content or the content of a vocational training course designated by the Minister.
 The Minister may also make certain prior education requirements compulsory, or allocate admission rights to equivalent or related qualifications.
 Students who do not meet the criteria can sit a deficiency test administered by the Entrance Examinations Office, which will assess whether the level of the qualification is comparable to the level set in the specific prior education requirements.
 Any deficiencies must have been rectified at a level to be indicated by Inholland.
 Students who pass will receive a confirmation of admission.
 Fees may be charged for the test.

-Inholland acknowledges the specific prior education requirements, but for the time being won't administer the deficiency test (this won't affect the remaining admission and enrolment criteria in this chapter, including the Study Check Regulations listed in Paragraph 1.9).
+The university of applied sciences acknowledges the specific prior education requirements, but for the time being will not implement the deficiency test (this will not affect the remaining admission and enrolment criteria in this section, including the Study Check regulations listed in paragraph 1.9).